xitanggg/-Pirates-of-the-Caribbean-Theme-Song/README.md

 4. Upload the sketch and enjoy!

-## 😎 Vitual testing
+## 😎 Virtual testing

 Don't have an Arduino with you right now?
 No worry.
-You can test it vitually on my [simulated TinkerCAD circuit](https://www.tinkercad.com/things/f9QN4skaguI-play-pirates-of-the-caribbean-theme-song-on-buzzer).
+You can test it virtually on my [simulated TinkerCAD circuit](https://www.tinkercad.com/things/f9QN4skaguI-play-pirates-of-the-caribbean-theme-song-on-buzzer).

 1. Click `Simulate`